movinalot/azure-202-advanced/content/4_Chapter-Four/4_2-configure-fgsp.md

 ---
-title: "Task 1: FGSP Setup"
+title: "Task 2: Configure FGSP"
-linkTitle: "Task 1: FGSP Setup"
+linkTitle: "Task 2: Configure FGSP"
-weight: 20
+weight: 2
 ---

-## FGSP Setup

-After FortiGate deployment is completed the next step is to configure **FortiGate Session Life Support** [FGSP](https://docs.fortinet.com/document/fortigate/7.4.4/administration-guide/869218/fgsp-basic-peer-setup) on both FortiGates to enable session sync to support the  Active-Active architecture.
+After the FortiGate NVA deployments are complete, the next step is to configure **FortiGate Session Life Support** [FGSP](https://docs.fortinet.com/document/fortigate/7.4.4/administration-guide/869218/fgsp-basic-peer-setup) on both FortiGates to enable session sync to support the Active-Active architecture.

 {{% notice tip %}}You will open a browser session to each FortiGate, the FortiGate GUI defaults to a 5 minute "Idle timeout".
 Avoid continually logging in by setting the idle timeout to 60 minutes in **System--> Settings:Administration Settings:Idle timeout**{{% /notice %}}